robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 ## 1.3 Basic Syntax & Structure

 > [!IMPORTANT]
-> LO-XX Recall the key attributes of the syntax that makes Robot Framework simple and human-readable (K1)
+> LO-human-stx Recall the key attributes of the syntax that makes Robot Framework simple and human-readable (K1)

 Robot Framework is a script-based interpreter for files that contain textual specifications.